What is Mega Camerupt as a Raid Boss?

 Normal vs Shiny Appearance

-Normal Mega Camerupt:
+Normal Mega Camerupt

-- Deep brown body
+- Dark brown body with a volcanic design

-- Standard orange lava glow
+- Classic orange lava glow

 Side-by-Side Comparison